contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Before a deceased man may be sealed to a deceased woman to whom he was married in life, the woman’s widower (if there is one) must give written consent.

 _Deceased Couples Who Were Divorced._ Deceased couples who were divorced may be sealed by proxy so their children can be sealed to them.
-See [28.3.5](28.md#2835-persons-whose-church-membership-was-withdrawn-or-who-resigned-membership) if either the husband or wife had Church membership withdrawn or had resigned membership and had not been rebaptized at the time of death.
+See [28.3.5](28.md#2835-persons-whose-church-membership-was-withdrawn-or-who-resigned-membership) if either the husband or wife had Church membership withdrawn or had resigned membership.

 First Presidency approval is required before sealing a deceased couple who obtained a cancellation of their sealing in life.

-#### 38.4.1.8 Effects of Divorce
+#### 38.4.1.9 Effects of Divorce

-If a couple was sealed and later divorced, the blessings of that sealing remain in effect for individuals who are worthy unless the sealing is canceled (see [38.4.1.4](38-church-policies-and-guidelines.md#38414-applying-for-a-sealing-cancellation-or-a-sealing-clearance) and [38.4.1.9](38-church-policies-and-guidelines.md#38419-effects-of-sealing-cancellation)).
-A member who remains faithful to temple covenants will receive every blessing promised in the temple, even if the person’s spouse has broken the covenants or withdrawn from the marriage.
+If a couple was sealed and later divorced, the blessings of that sealing remain in effect for individuals who are worthy (see [38.4.1.5](38-church-policies-and-guidelines.md#38415-applying-for-a-sealing-cancellation-or-a-sealing-clearance) and [38.4.1.10](38-church-policies-and-guidelines.md#384110-effects-of-sealing-cancellation)).
+A member who remains faithful to temple covenants will receive the personal blessings promised in the temple, even if the person’s spouse has broken the covenants or withdrawn from the marriage.
+God promises His faithful sons and daughters peace and strength in this life and eternal life in the world to come.

 See [38.4.2.1](38-church-policies-and-guidelines.md#38421-children-who-are-born-in-the-covenant) for information about children who are born after a divorce.

-#### 38.4.1.9 Effects of Sealing Cancellation
+#### 38.4.1.10 Effects of Sealing Cancellation

+While a sealing remains in place, a member who is faithful to temple covenants will receive the personal blessings promised in the temple.
+This is true even if the person’s spouse has broken the covenants or withdrawn from the marriage.
+Moreover, God will not require anyone to remain in a sealed relationship throughout eternity against his or her will.
+Heavenly Father will ensure that each person receives every blessing that his or her desires and choices allow.

-Once a sealing cancellation has been approved by the First Presidency, the blessings related to that sealing are no longer in force.
+Once a sealing cancellation has been granted by the First Presidency, the blessings related to that sealing are no longer in force.

+Any children born to a woman after her sealing to a former husband has been canceled are not born in the covenant unless the mother was sealed to another man before the child’s birth.

 Priesthood leaders counsel with members seeking a cancellation of a sealing to help them understand these principles.
-Leaders should honor members’ agency in these decisions.
+Local leaders honor members’ agency in these decisions.

-Any children born to a woman after her sealing to a former husband has been canceled are not born in the covenant unless she has been sealed to another man.

-#### 38.4.1.10 Effects of Resignation or Withdrawal of Church Membership
+#### 38.4.1.11 Effects of Resignation or Withdrawal of Church Membership

 After a couple has been sealed in a temple, if one of them resigns Church membership or has his or her membership withdrawn, his or her temple blessings are also withdrawn.
 However, the personal blessings of the sealing ordinance for the person’s spouse and children remain in effect if they remain faithful.